Gural

 Sex and Gender

-There is very little sexual dimorphism between male and female gural, though there are some features that the gural consider significant.
+There is very little physical sexual dimorphism between male and female gural, though there are some features that the gural consider significant.
+The majority of the differences between the sexes are social differences.

 Both sexes of gural have their scent-glands, though a female gural’s are larger; extending a significant distance further down the cheeks than the males’ glands, and swelling much larger.